Human Resources Service Center

 Question: The department has a student working for them, whose position description was not posted in Handshake.
 Do I need to post it in Handshake?

 Question: I want to re-classify a student employee for a higher level.
-Do I submit that through Handshake? (rev. 1/19/2016)
+What is the process?

 Question: How long is background check valid for a student employee? (rev. 8/21/2014)